Ithaca Energy (LON:ITH) Shares Down 13.1% – What’s Next?

-Ithaca Energy plc (LON:ITH – Get Free Report)’s stock price traded down 13.1% during mid-day trading on Saturday .
+Ithaca Energy plc (LON:ITH – Get Free Report)’s share price dropped 13.1% during mid-day trading on Saturday .
 The stock traded as low as GBX 200 and last traded at GBX 203.
-12,338,506 shares changed hands during mid-day trading, an increase of 502% from the average session volume of 2,047,964 shares.
+Approximately 12,338,506 shares changed hands during mid-day trading, an increase of 502% from the average daily volume of 2,047,964 shares.
 The stock had previously closed at GBX 233.50.

-A number of research analysts have issued reports on ITH shares.
+A number of equities research analysts have recently issued reports on ITH shares.
+Jefferies Financial Group raised Ithaca Energy to a “buy” rating and boosted their target price for the stock from GBX 145 to GBX 220 in a research report on Monday, October 20th.
 Shore Capital restated a “no recommendation” rating on shares of Ithaca Energy in a report on Tuesday, September 2nd.
-Peel Hunt reiterated a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a report on Wednesday, September 17th.
-Finally, Jefferies Financial Group upgraded shares of Ithaca Energy to a “buy” rating and boosted their price objective for the stock from GBX 145 to GBX 220 in a research note on Monday, October 20th.
-Two equities research analysts have rated the stock with a Buy rating, According to MarketBeat, the company has an average rating of “Buy” and a consensus price target of GBX 210.
+Finally, Peel Hunt reaffirmed a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a research report on Wednesday, September 17th.
+Two investment analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, Ithaca Energy currently has an average rating of “Buy” and an average target price of GBX 210.

 About Ithaca Energy